ajchambeaud/make-action-creator/README.md

 }
 ```

-### Actions Creators
+### Action Creators

-So the action object is very simple, just need a unique identifier (the `type` field).
-By convencion, the type should be an uppercase string.
-You want to be sure that you dont misspell the action type when dispatch an action, and because of that, the redux documentation encourage you to make a function to return always the same action type: the action creator function.
+So the action object is very simple, it just needs a unique identifier (the `type` field).
+By convention, the type should be an uppercase string.
+You want to be sure that you don't misspell the action type when dispatching an action.
+The redux documentation encourages you to make a function, called the action creator, that always returns the same action type.

 ```
 const myAction = payload => ({